brainhack-proceedings/docs/source/index.rst

 Brainhack Proceedings
 =====================

-.. warning:: Brainhack Proceedings are at an alpha stage of development, and do not yet welcome submissions.
+.. note:: Brainhack Proceedings are now open for submissions!
+These are the early days of this new platform, please be patient with us and consider posting an `issue <https://github.com/brainhack-proceedings/docs/issues>`_ if you have ideas to improve these docs!

-Please follow the updates from the `Brainhack <http://www.brainhack.org/>`_ website, `@brainhackorg <https://twitter.com/brainhackorg>`_ Twitter account, `Brainhack Proceedings Mattermost channel <https://mattermost.brainhack.org/brainhack/channels/brainahack-proceedings>`_.
+Brainhack Proceedings is a community-driven, open access and free publication platform of short reports for Hackathon, Outcomes, Project, and Education (HOPE) objects!
+This documentation contains information for authors and reviewers about the `Brainhack Proceedings <http://proceedings.brainhack.org/>`_ workflow.

-Brainhack proceedings are ...
+To discuss and contribute to the development of Brainhack proceedings, please join the `Brainhack Proceedings Mattermost channel <https://mattermost.brainhack.org/brainhack/channels/brainahack-proceedings>`_.
+You can also follow the updates of the brainhack community at `Brainhack.org <http://www.brainhack.org/>`_, or on the `@brainhackorg <https://twitter.com/brainhackorg>`_ Twitter account,

 .. toctree::
    :maxdepth: 1